 Juicy and bursting with Middle Eastern flavor, these Grilled Lamb Kofta are like little oval meatballs spiked with pine nuts, aromatic spices and fresh herbs.
-Here they are grilled and wrapped up in refreshing lettuce cups with cool and crunchy cucumber, summer tomatoes, fresh mint and Tzatziki.
-I love the contrast of cold and heat.
-A light, protein- filled, low carb meal, perfect for active summer days.
+Here they are grilled and wrapped up in refreshing lettuce cups with cool and crunchy cucumber, summer tomatoes, fresh mint and the most delicious Tzatziki Sauce!

-This week I’m honored to be partnering with the American Lamb Board to help share how lamb can be part of our summer activities.
+This week I’ve partnered with the American Lamb Board to share how lamb can be part of our summer activities.
 Whether it’s outdoor activities, or simply grilling on the patio, this versatile protein has a multitude of uses.
-To celebrate our summer “lambventures” they are offering up some very generous prizes – gift cards to Lululemon, Anthropologie, REI, and fresh lamb!
-Get all the amazing details and enter here!
-I would seriously love if one of you won!!!
-There is also an amazing grand prize valued at $2000- an incredible gift for those of you who like to grill.

 American lamb is always raised hormone-free and producers go to great lengths to give their animals healthy, comfortable lives, letting them graze and forage on a variety of nutrient-dense grasses and legumes – producing succulent, sweet and tender meat.